"Why are Black women fat?" "Why are Black men in jail?" "Why can’t Black women find 'good Black men?'"

 This is it.
 These are the only two reasons she got.
 Our men like us big and we are resisting the fitness that was imposed upon us during slavery.

 I genuinely enjoyed Alice Randall’s latest novel, Ada’s Rules.
-In it, she does occasionally toe the line of explaining why Black people struggle with certain issues (debt and weight primarily) as by using generalizations that ignore the many nuances that factor into our challenges, just as they do in the lives of The World.
+In it, she does occasionally toe the line of explaining why Black people struggle with certain issues (debt and weight primarily) and using generalizations that ignore the many nuances that factor into our challenges, just as they do in the lives of The World.
 I’m not angry at her for that in the book, nor in this article.
 But I do wonder to what level our feelings of connection to our fellow brothers and sisters make us forget just how different and unique our Black experiences can be.